shijieS/CVPR-Summary/2018/idea.md

   - Author create a dynamic network for solving matching problems
 - Some Related Work:
   - [GraphRNN: A Deep Generative Model for Graphs](https://duvenaud.github.io/learn-discrete/slides/graphrnn.pdf) ([Code](https://github.com/JiaxuanYou/graph-generation) [Paper](https://arxiv.org/pdf/1802.08773))
+- Using Compressed Video When do video understanding, such as video caption or action recognition.